Multi-fidelity surrogate modeling for time-series outputs: Illustration: double pendulum simulator

 In order to understand the interest of the method with covariance tensorization for the orthogonal part we study in more detail the orthogonal part.
-First we study the value of $N$.
-Here $N_\text{H}=12$, the limit value is $12$.
+First we study the role of the value of $N$.
+Here $N_\text{L}=100$, so the possible values of $N$ are between $0$ and $100$.
 We find that the optimal value of $N$ for $40$ learning sets is between $8$ and $10$.
 Even when the value of $N_\text{H}$ is increased, $N$ remains constant in the $8$ to $10$ range.
 This means that the low-fidelity code can give reliable information on the high-fidelity code output projection into a $8$-dimensional space.
 The high-fidelity code output is, however, higher dimensional and it is important to predict the orthogonal part with a dedicated method, namely the proposed covariance tensorization method.

+We have carried out extensive numerical simulations with values of $N_H$ in the range $\left[ 5:20 \right]$ and values of $N_L$ in the range $\left[50:1000\right]$.
+If only very small data sets are available ($5 \leq N_H \leq 7$) the prediction is not satisfactory whatever the method.
+Moreover, for values of $N_L$ greater than 200, there is no significant change except for the NN method which improves to the level of the CVB method for the largest data sets.
+There is also a decrease in prediction uncertainty with the increase of the $N_H$ number as can be expected.
+At the same time as the prediction uncertainty increases when $N_H$ is decreased, there is also a decrease in prediction performance, but independently of the method.
+The code we used is available in \cite{Kerleguer_MultiFi_Time-Series_2022}.